rec/tdir/README.rst

 🗃 tdir - create and fill a temporary directory 🗃
 ======================================================

-Creates a temporary directory using tempfile.TemporaryDirectory and then fills it with files.
-Great for tests!
+Run code inside a temporary directory filled with zero or more files.

+Very convenient for writing tests: you can decorate individual tests or a whole test suite.

-``tdir()`` is a context manager and decorator that runs functions or test suites in a temporary directory filled with files.
+``tdir()`` runs code in a temporary directory pre-filled with files: it can either be used as a context manager, or a decorator for functions or classes.

-``fill()`` recursively fills a directory (temporary or not).
+``tdir.fill()`` is a tiny function that recursively fills a directory.

 EXAMPLE: as a context manager

 .. code-block:: python

+    from pathlib import Path
     import tdir

+    cwd = Path.cwd()

+    # Simplest invocation.

-    with tdir('hello'):
+    with tdir():
-        # Run in a tempdir
+       # Do a lot of things in a temporary directory

+    # Everything is gone!

+    # With a single file
+    with tdir('hello') as td:
+        # The file ``hello`` is there
         assert Path('hello').read_text() = 'hello\n'

+        # We're in a temporary directory
+        assert td == Path.cwd()
+        assert td != cwd

+        # Write some other file
         Path('junk.txt').write_text('hello, world\n')

-    # The directory and the files are gone
+    # The temporary directory and the files are gone
+    assert not td.exists()
+    assert cwd == Path.cwd()

     # A more complex example:
+    #
     with tdir(
         'one.txt',
         three='some information',